BY-LAWS OF THE INTERNATIONAL ASSOCIATION OF OFFICIAL HUMAN RIGHTS AGENCIES

 Section 3.6 GUESTS

 Guests may be accorded the privileges of the floor by a majority vote of those members present and voting.

 Section 3.7 RECORDS OF PROCEEDINGS

-A record of the Association's business shall be maintained.
+A record of the Association's business shall be maintained by the Secretary.
 A summary of the record of the proceedings of the annual meeting and the conference shall be prepared and distributed to the members.
 Information concerning the Association’s operations shall be given such other distribution as the members or the Board of Directors shall prescribe.

 Section 3.8 RULES OF PROCEDURE

-Except as otherwise provided for herein, the most recent edition of Robert Rules of Order shall determine matters of procedure at all meetings of the Association.
-However, any rule or procedure may be suspended by a vote of three-fourths of those members present and voting.
+Except as otherwise provided by law, the most recent edition of Robert Rules of Order may govern matters of procedure at all meetings of the Association.
+However, any rule or procedure may be suspended by a vote of a majority of those members present and voting.

 ARTICLE 4 OFFICERS

 The officers of the Association shall be President, First Vice-President, Second Vice-President, Treasurer, Assistant Treasurer and Secretary.
 The offices of Treasurer and Secretary may be held by the same person.
 Officers shall be elected from, and shall, at all times during their terms of office, be affiliated with a member agency and shall serve without compensation, except that the Secretary and Treasurer may be compensated for services.